ftsrg-bta/lab-ethereum/guide.md

 - Mappings (`mapping(...=>...)`).

 These types work mostly in a similar way as in other programming languages.
-However, such types can reside in different [data locations](https://solidity.readthedocs.io/en/v0.5.15/types.html#data-location), such as the permanent contract `storage` (stored on the blockchain) or in a transient `memory` (during executing a transaction).
+However, reference types can reside in different [data locations](https://solidity.readthedocs.io/en/v0.5.15/types.html#data-location), such as the permanent contract `storage` (stored on the blockchain) or in a transient `memory` (during executing a transaction).
 The behavior of allocations and assignments can be different for these data locations (e.g., assignments between storage entities do a deep copy, while in memory it is just reference assignment) so pay special attention.
 For more information on types, see the [types section of the documentation](https://solidity.readthedocs.io/en/v0.5.15/types.html) or the [article formalizing the memory model](https://arxiv.org/pdf/2001.03256.pdf).

 **Visibility.** State variable [visibility](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#visibility-and-getters) can be `private`, `internal` or `public`, which are similar to other programming languages.
 However, there are a few remarkable differences.
 - For public variables, only a getter function is generated automatically.
-They cannot be directly written by other contracts or transactions.
+They can be read, but cannot be directly written by other contracts or transactions.
 - Although private (and internal) variables cannot be accessed and modified by other contracts, transactions on the blockchain are public, so the information stored in such variables is still visible to anyone.
 Never store passwords or other secret information directly in state variables.
 - If no visibility is specified, `internal` is the default.